 The capital of the Company is its share capital and reserves as set out in note 11.
 The objective of the Company is to invest predominantly in long-term minority investments in later stage private businesses in order to achieve capital growth.
-The Company's investment policy is set out on pages 4 and 5.
-In pursuit of the Company's objective, the Board has a responsibility for ensuring the Company's ability to continue as a going concern and details of the related risks and how they are managed are set out on page 21, pages 6 and 7 and pages 20 and 21, respectively.
+The Company's investment policy is set out on pages 3 and 4.
+In pursuit of the Company's objective, the Board has a responsibility for ensuring the Company's ability to continue as a going concern and details of the related risks and how they are managed are set out on page 26, pages 5 to 7 and pages 25 and 26, respectively.
 The Company has the authority to issue and buyback its shares and changes to the share capital during the period are set out in note 10.